jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But the more significant cause for our society's decline is our belief in Left and Right political ideologies.

-We keep alternating which "side" controls our governments.
+We keep alternating which "side" controls our governments and passions.
 But nothing changes with either because the truth is the middle-class gives Conservative and Progressive doctrines far too much credit.
 Regular people on Main Street following one (or hating another) is never going to solve our problems.

-When I started this book (it was meant to be in large part an answer on the hard problem of human consciousness, more on that later) around 2015 I quickly stopped.
+When I started writing this book (it was meant to be an attempt to answer the hard problem of human consciousness, more on that later) around 2015 I quickly stopped.
 I soon realized how foolhardy it was to write a book to get Main Street off their ideological obsessions, and more often, hatreds.
 So I wanted to first showcase the value of a modern technology to solve everyday problem by bringing a new product to market.
 A simple app that costs thousands, but would save the middle class hundreds of millions.

 The dream was to show how technology is always humanity's salvation and that all ideologies, past ones and ours today, are created to help us make the most of modern technology.
-Like in any good story the hero's philosophy is only good if she uses it to use technology to defeat the bad guys.
+Like in any good story the hero's philosophy and beliefs are only good if she uses it to use technology to defeat the bad guys.

 If Luke Skywalker failed to stop the Death Star we wouldn't be teaching our kids how great the Force is.